 - Concept feedback

 Here, it’s not that easy to start getting reviews.
 You have to review other sites, and then only you can get them back.

 Great reviewing system

-As compared to feedbackroulette, feedback system here is more organized and more friendly to use.
-You can rate features as “Minor problem”, “serious problem” etc. so sites owners can prioritize their optimization as well.
+As compared to feedback roulette, the feedback system here is more organized and more friendly to use.
+You can rate features as “Minor problem”, “serious problem” etc. so site owners can prioritize their optimization as well.

-You can even highlight problems by showing annotations on a screenshots.
+You can even highlight problems by showing annotations on screenshots.